Atlético Bucaramanga: History

 Back in Primera B for 2009, Atlético Bucaramanga reached the season finals but were upset over two legs by Cortuluá and lost the promotion play-off to Deportivo Pereira.
 Seven tumultuous seasons in the second tier followed up, and there were points at which the club was not even seriously contending for promotion; despite spending huge sums of money to assemble a contending squad in 2010, they finished a miserable 14th.
 Finally, in 2015, the club broke out of Primera B. Despite missing a chance to be promoted early in the season in a similar tournament to the one played in Cartagena in 2001, they dominated the season by collecting 71 points in 32 matches during the first stage, and then topped a semifinal group which also included América de Cali, Real Cartagena, and Universitario Popayán.
 With promotion already assured, Atlético Bucaramanga defeated Fortaleza over two legs to win their second Primera B title.

-Since their return to the top flight, the team's performances have been enough to keep them away from the relegation contention.
-They reached the semifinals of the Finalización tournament in 2016 and the quarterfinals of the 2017 Apertura and 2018 Finalización.
+Despite Atlético Bucaramanga managed to reach the semifinals of the Finalización tournament in 2016 and the quarter-finals of the 2017 Apertura, they were close to relegation in 2017, reaching the last day of the regular season with chances to be relegated.
+A 1–0 defeat against América de Cali, who were also involved in the battle to avoid relegation, meant that Atlético Bucaramanga would be relegated once again, however, a last-minute goal by Once Caldas against Cortuluá ended up sending the latter side to the second tier and keeping Bucaramanga in the top flight.
+Since then, the team's performances have been enough to keep them away from the relegation contention, having also reached the semifinals of the 2018 Finalización and the 2022 Apertura.